September 4: Today in Royal History

 September 4, 1759 – Death of Princess Elizabeth Caroline of Wales, at Kew Palace in London, England; buried in the Hanover vault under the central part of the Henry VII Chapel at Westminster Abbey in London, England

 Elizabeth Caroline was one of the nine children of Frederick, Prince of Wales, son of King George II of Great Britain, and Princess Augusta of Saxe-Gotha-Altenburg.
-In 1751, Elizabeth Caroline was ten-years-old, her father died, leaving a pregnant widow with eight children.
+In 1751, when Elizabeth Caroline was ten-years-old, her father died, leaving a pregnant widow with eight children.
 Elizabeth Caroline’s thirteen-year-old eldest brother George was now the heir to the throne and was created Prince of Wales by his grandfather King George II.
 George succeeded his grandfather as King George III.
 According to Horace Walpole, 4th Earl of Orford, an English writer, art historian, and Whig politician, Elizabeth Caroline was extremely delicate and backward.
 On September 4, 1759, Princess Elizabeth Caroline, aged 18, had died at Kew Palace in London.

 Unofficial Royalty: Princess Elizabeth Caroline of Wales